sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/twitter_2.png" alt="Retweets map" /></p>

-Examples of more advanced queries:
+More Advanced Query Examples:

 Imagine you have two categories, one is "Vector", the second is "Raster".
 What if you want to know which tweets are saying "Vector yes", or "Vector no"?
-Apply the following filter:
+Apply the following SQL query:

 {% highlight sql %}
 SELECT * FROM dataset_twitter WHERE body ilike ‘%yes%’ AND category_name = 1